 From 1 July 2018, government departments were required to award contracts to registered Aboriginal businesses, consistent with progressive targets increasing to 3%.
 The targets apply to all government agencies when purchasing goods, services, community services and works.
 The targets are also intended to apply to Government Trading Enterprises.

-The APP performance report for the period 1 July 2018 - 30 June 2019 suggests government agencies responded positively to the Policy initiative and significantly increased contracting with Aboriginal businesses, with 30 government agencies meeting the targets.
+The APP performance report for the period 1 July 2019 - 30 June 2020 suggests government agencies continue to respond positively to the Policy initiative, with 27 government agencies meeting the targets in the second year of the Policy.

 Further guidance about engaging Aboriginal businesses for procurement officers is available at Could my purchase provide a social benefit for the WA community?